rancher/elemental-toolkit/DEVELOPMENT.md

 - *(Ginkgo)* Force unmount the dvd.
 This is mandatory as otherwise we cannot boot from disk and test that the installation was correct.
 - *(Ginkgo)* Reboot.
 Now because we removed the dvd, it will boot from disk.
 - *(Ginkgo)* Tests will check to see if whatever was run in the test was correctly (i.e. layout, partitions, config files, etc...)
-- *(Ginkgo)* After each test, we store the location of the ISO and mount the cOS iso again so the new test will boot from dvd.
+- *(Ginkgo)* After each test, we store the location of the ISO and mount the elemental iso again so the new test will boot from dvd.
 Wipe the disk partition table as well.

 If running this locally, there is an extra target in the `make/Makefile.test` to clean up the existing machine so it doesn't leave anything around.